sguox002/leetcode/review/hard_rev.md

 ```

 We shall always choose the most concise approach due to very limited time!!!!
+since there could be a lot of repetions, so memoization is needed.

 472. Concatenated words
 first we need sort the words in dictionary from shorter length to longer length